SDU-eScience/UCloud/backend/app-orchestrator-service/README.md

 <!-- typedoc:dk.sdu.cloud.app.orchestrator.api.Job-->
 <!--<editor-fold desc="Generated documentation">-->
-A `Job` in UCloud is the core abstraction used to describe a unit of computation. `Job`s provider users a way to run
+A `Job` in UCloud is the core abstraction used to describe a unit of computation.

-their computations through a workflow similar to their own workstations but scaling to much bigger and more machines.
+They provide users a way to run their computations through a workflow similar to their own workstations but scaling to much bigger and more machines.
 In a simplified view, a `Job` describes the following information:

 - The `Application` which the provider should/is/has run (see [app-store](/backend/app-store-service/README.md))
 - The [input parameters](/backend/app-orchestrator-service/wiki/parameters.md),